 How do we know if the miracles of Jesus Christ were actual demonstrations of his deity (as he claimed)?

 Or were these amazing feats simply a way Jesus fooled crowds into following him?

 World-class illusionist, Andre Kole has great insight into this.
 Andre Kole has performed before hundreds of millions of people throughout the world and has invented more than 1,000 illusions.

 All of the seven best-known magicians in the world today have partnered with Andre Kole to use his illusions.

-Further, governments have commissioned Andre Kole to investigate “miracle workers” who were duping people of their money over fraudulent miracle cures.
+Further, governments have commissioned Andre Kole to investigate “miracle workers” who were duping people out of their money with fraudulent miracle cures.

 In his lifetime, Andre has never been stumped in figuring out how these fraudsters were tricking people.